didmos is the powerful Identity & Access Management software suite from DAASI International, consisting of five expandable open source modules.

 - How can internal permissions be represented in the best way?

-- How can specific organizational procedures (administration processes, self-service functions for users etc.) optimally be modelled?
+- How can specific organizational procedures (administration processes, self-service functions for users etc.) be modelled optimally?

 Although these questions are similar in each organization, their answers are always different and depend on the specific requirements and structures of the respective organization.
 That is why proprietary standard software is often an unsatisfactory solution.